 - The employer must adhere to the Dependency Ratio Ceiling (DRC), which is defined as – ratio of foreign workers in a Singapore company to the total workforce.

-The MOM issues this normally for three years, and assess an EP application based on the nature of PME roles, whether the applicant has acceptable qualifications, and a monthly salary of at least S$3,900 for young inexperienced applicants and more for experienced applicants.
+The MOM issues this normally for three years, and assess an EP application based on the nature of PME roles, whether the applicant has acceptable qualifications and a monthly salary of at least S$4,500 for young inexperienced applicants and more for experienced applicants.
+From 1 December 2020, the minimum qualifying salary for EPs in the Financial Services sector will be $5,000 for new applicants.

 Getting a Singapore Dependant Pass